awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-state-manager-ansible.md

 + Ability to specify which playbook to run when playbooks are bundled

 **Note**
-Systems Manager includes two SSM documents that enable you to create State Manager associations that run Ansible playbooks: `AWS-RunAnsiblePlaybook` and `AWS-ApplyAnsiblePlaybooks`\.
+Systems Manager includes two SSM documents that allow you to create State Manager associations that run Ansible playbooks: `AWS-RunAnsiblePlaybook` and `AWS-ApplyAnsiblePlaybooks`\.
 The `AWS-RunAnsiblePlaybook` document is deprecated\.
 It remains available in Systems Manager for legacy purposes\.
 We recommend that you use the `AWS-ApplyAnsiblePlaybooks` document because of the enhancements described here\.
-Associations that run Ansible playbooks are not currently supported on macOS\.
+Associations that run Ansible playbooks aren't currently supported on macOS\.

 **Support for running complex playbooks**